kerry/prateekgrover.com/resume/index.md

 ## Currently

-I'm a iOS developer at [UpGrad](https://www.upgrad.com/), based at their office in Mumbai, India.
-Here I am writing their iOS application from scratch using the already written REST APIs.
+I'm an iOS developer at [UpGrad](https://www.upgrad.com/), based at their office in Mumbai, India.
+Here, I am writing their iOS application from scratch using the already written REST APIs as the backend.

 ## Employment